tadaspaplauskas/anyway/README.md

 // Object of class Closure could not be converted to int
 ```

+## Limits

+The package works with functions that expect arguments of different types.
+For example, it will do nothing for `explode` or `strpos`, because both expected arguments are strings.

 ## License

 This package is released under the MIT License.
 See LICENSE for details.